reecebenson/DSA-TwinnedCities/README.md

 # DSA - Twinned Cities

-This is an implementation of the Twinned Cities for Data Schemas and Applications at the University of the West of England.
+This is an implementation of the Twinned Cities for Data, Schemas and Applications at the University of the West of England.

 # Overview
 #### Learning Objectives: